swiftlang/swift-evolution/proposals/nnnn-aliased-spans.md

 ## Summary of changes

-Introduces a family of `Aliased*Span` types that provide the memory safety guarantees of the `Span` family of types, but with looser requirements around the aliasing of pointers, making them suitable for shared memory and interoperability with other languages.
+Introduces a family of `Aliased*Span` types that provide the memory safety guarantees of the `Span` family of types, but with looser requirements around exclusivity, making them suitable for shared memory and interoperability with other languages.

 ## Motivation